hyperspy/hyperspy/doc/user_guide/signal.rst

 - read `NEP-18 <https://numpy.org/neps/nep-0018-array-function-protocol.html>`_
 and `NEP-35 <https://numpy.org/neps/nep-0035-array-creation-dispatch-with-array-function.html>`_
 for more information.
-It means that most HyperSpy functions will work on a GPU if the data is a :py:class:`cupy.ndarray` and that the required functions are implemented in ``cupy``.
+It means that most HyperSpy functions will work on a GPU if the data is a :py:class:`cupy.ndarray` and the required functions are implemented in ``cupy``.

 .. note::
-    GPU processing with hyperspy requires numpy 1.20 and dask 2021.3.0, to be able to use NEP-18 and NEP-35.
+    GPU processing with hyperspy requires numpy>=1.20 and dask>=2021.3.0, to be able to use NEP-18 and NEP-35.

 .. code-block:: python